 The binary nature of the recent ANC presidential race in South Africa made it likely that either domestic or foreign portfolios would outperform depending on the outcome.
-Investors who were willing to invest with a bias towards a predicted outcome were rewarded with above average returns if proven correct.
-We do not believe we can predict political outcomes reliably, and instead positioned the Stable Fund to protect our clients' capital in different scenarios.
-We did so by investing in low duration fixed income instruments and equities that are undervalued over a longer term horizon.
+Investors who were willing to invest with a bias towards a predicted outcome were rewarded with above-average returns if proven correct.
+We do not believe we can predict outcomes reliably, particularly when they relate to politics.
+Instead, we position the Stable Fund to protect our clients' capital in different scenarios.
+We do so by investing in low duration fixed income instruments and equities that are undervalued over a longer-term horizon.

 These include above average quality global companies such as Naspers, Sasol and British American Tobacco, as well as South African specific companies pricing in low expectations - such as the banks and retailers.
 This approach limited the risk of capital loss but meant we forego the opportunity of material outperformance if the Fund had been positioned towards a positive political outcome.
 We are nonetheless relieved by Cyril Ramaphosa's victory, and fortunate that the Fund was still able to generate reasonable returns over the last year.

 A further aspect of humility is willingness to accept one's limitations.
 Doing so helps us avoid investments in which we have a poor understanding of intrinsic value, such as Steinhoff.
-Our failure to make sense of the company's accounting meant that the Fund was not invested in Steinhoff ordinary shares.
+Given the Fund's risk mandate, our failure to make sense of the company's accounting meant that the Fund was not invested in Steinhoff ordinary shares.
 The Fund does however have limited exposure to Steinhoff preference shares.
 These are senior to the ordinary shares and should avoid permanent capital loss in many scenarios.
 We are monitoring the risks following recent announcements.